joinbox/ui-components/README.md

 1. Run `npm run test` to run all tests in all packages
 1. Run `npm run build` in packages
 1. Checkout master branch and merge develop into it
-1. Run `npm run version` to create new versions for all packages with changes since their last release; versions are created automatically based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
+1. Run `npm run createVersion` to create new versions for all packages with changes since their last release; versions are created automatically based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)
 1. Run `npm run release` to publish packages